pboethig/PhpBuildSystem/README.md

 # Buildsystem enviroment

+We want to use a complete Applicationstack for our Buildsystem enviroments.
-following components are used for the different approaches:
+- Following components are used for the different approaches:
+- Feel free to secure, configure, link or mod these base app installations.
+- In upcomming taks we will setup a sample php project including code cobverage, dry check, codesniff , phpunit, packagin, releasing and autodeploing deploying.

 ## Versioncontrol
 - GitLab Community Edition 8.11.4 b871b76